JHalt06/Books-For-The-Future/docs/DesignDoc.md

 > _**[Sprint 1]** Name and describe the initial OO Principles that your team has considered in support of your design (and implementation) for this first Sprint._

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

+1. Separation of Conserns (SoC)
+    Front-End
+      All user interaction and request handling logic is isolocated in the REST controllers.
+This tier only formats requests/responses and doesn't directly access the business like logic or data persistence.
+    Business Logic
+      Contrains all core application logic, such as validations.
+    Data Access (DAO)
+      Responsible solely for CRUD operations and persistence.
+Handle reading/writing to JSON files.
+These files are unaware of how the data is used in business logic.

+2. Single Responsibility Principle (SRP)
+    Controller Classes:
+      UsersController only handle HTTP requests related to users, nothing else.
+    DAO classes:
+      Each DAO handles data for a single entity.
+If the strategy of storing data changes, only this classs needs to be updated.

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_